dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmWadoSR2TextTemplateURI:

     dcmWadoSR2TextTemplateURI_"
-    "Query Fetch Size",integer,"Number of rows fetched from the database at once by the Query Service.
-100 if absent","
+    "Query Fetch Size",integer,"Number of rows fetched from the database at once by the Query Service.","
     .. _dcmQueryFetchSize:

     dcmQueryFetchSize_"
     "Qido Max Number Of Results",integer,"Maximal number of return results by QIDO-RS Service.
-0 (=unlimited) if absent","
+0 = no limitation.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmQidoMaxNumberOfResults:

     dcmQidoMaxNumberOfResults_"